Mehrdad6991/compiler_comparison/README.md

    $ ./generate32_csv.sh

 This will create the gcc.sh and llvm.sh inside each benchmark directory.
-Please change the compiler path before.
+Please change the compiler path before and copy this script to the root directory of benchmarks.

 Copy the compiler_timing_execute.sh to the root directory where benchmarks existing and run it.